Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 Master Comparison Table — All 30 Picks

 Every bike in this guide, side by side.
 Sorted by category then price.
-All specs verified against live product pages (April 2026).
+All prices and specs verified against live product pages in July 2026.

-# Bike Price Motor Torque Battery Weight Sensor Legal
+# Bike Price Motor Torque Battery Sensor Legal

 FOLDING / CONDO